New Release: Comrade Baron

 To record this unknown episode of recent history, Jaap Scholten travelled extensively in Romania and Hungary and sought out the few remaining aristocrats who experienced the night of 3 March 1949.
 He spoke to people who survived the Romanian Gulag and met the youngest generation of the once distinguished aristocracy to talk about the restitution of assets and about the future.
 How is it possible to rebuild anything in a country that finds itself in a moral vacuum?

 Jaap Scholten, (Enschede, 1963) studied Industrial Design at the Technical University in Delft, Graphic Design at the Willem de Kooning Academy of Arts in Rotterdam (BA), and Social Anthropology at the Central European University in Budapest (MA).
 He has published seven books: collections of short stories and three novels.
 His novel, De wet van Spengler (Atlas Contact, 2008), was chosen “novel of the year” in the Netherlands.
 His latest book, Kameraad Baron (AtlasContact, 2010) is the winner of the Libris History Prize 2011.
 His novels and short stories are translated into German, French, Hungarian, Croatian.
 In 2011 Scholten created and presented a six-part television series for the VPRO about hidden worlds in Central and Eastern Europe.
 He has lived in Budapest since 2003.
-The English edition of Comrade Baron will be released by Helena History Press in the fall of 2015 and distributed worldwide through Central European University Press.
+The English edition of Comrade Baron will be released by Helena History Press on May 1, 2016 and distributed worldwide through Central European University Press.

 Judith Kesserű Némethy Introduces 21st Century Hungarian Language Survival in Transylvania